 The policyholder can also build up the cash value portion of the policy on a tax-deferred basis.
-This means that there are no taxes due on the gain, unless or until the policyholder withdraws the funds.
+This means that there are no taxes due on the gain, unless or until the policyholder surrenders the policy.

-How does the cash value grow in a universal life policy?
+How does the cash value grow in a policy?

-The cash value of a universal life insurance policy is guaranteed to grow at a minimum rate of interest.
+The cash value of a universal life insurance policy is guaranteed to grow at a minimum fixed interest rate.
 However, these funds may actually grow more, depending on market performance.
-Depending on the type of universal life insurance policy, there may be other methods of growing the cash value.
+Depending on the type of UL policy, there may be other methods of growing the cash value.

 If, however, the underlying market index performs poorly during a given year, then the cash value will not incur a negative return, but rather will be credited with just a 0% for that time period.
 So, although there is not a positive return credited at that time, the principal in the policy is still protected, regardless of what happens in the market.

-There are several different factors that will determine the premium cost of a universal life insurance policy.
+There are several different factors that will determine the premium cost of a policy.
 These include the following: